By C.K Shortell

 My Family (1990, Liberty): Liberty didn’t have to be the misfire that almost ended the band’s career.
 The Liberty Demos bootleg, aptly titled “Didn’t anybody tell you” (after the chorus of “My Family”) reveals an energetic and fun album in the making.
 Several tracks failed to make the cut and “My Family” is by far the highlight.
 A fun dance song with a catchy chorus, it easily would have been the 3rd or 4th best track on the album.
 I’m not saying that it would have completely salvaged “Liberty” but at the very least, “My Family” would be in the same category as “Serious” and “My Antarctica” as great songs on an otherwise disappointing album.

 This list merely scratched the surface.
 What songs do you think the band should have included on various albums?
 And what should have been dropped?

 C.K.
-Shortell is a lifelong Duran Duran fan who lives in the northeast with his wife and two sons, both of whom love watching concert footage of the band.
-When he’s not struggling to explain to a three year old why the guitarist always looks different or just what exactly Nick is doing, C.K. is constantly reminding co-workers and friends that the band never broke up.
+Shortell is a lifelong Duran Duran fan who lives in the northeast with his wife and two sons, one of whom loves watching concert footage of the band.
+When he’s not struggling to explain to a two year old why the guitarist always looks different or just what exactly Nick is doing, C.K. is constantly reminding co-workers and friends that the band never broke up.